 PASSPORT, Ohio Home Care, and MyCare respite

 Every Ohio Medicaid HCBS waiver includes a respite benefit.
-PASSPORT and OHCW include a respite benefit; MyCare bundles respite into the FIDE-SNP capitation.
+PASSPORT, administered by the Ohio Department of Aging through the Area Agencies on Aging, provides home and community-based services including respite care and adult day services; MyCare Ohio likewise covers respite care, adult day, and personal care.
 Talk to your waiver care manager about authorized days and delivery options.

 VA respite, 30+ days per year

-The VA provides at least 30 days per calendar year of respite to caregivers of enrolled veterans through three delivery options: in-home respite (a paid worker comes to the home), Community Living Center or VA-contracted nursing facility respite (short inpatient stay), and Adult Day Health Care respite.
+The VA provides Primary Family Caregivers in its comprehensive program at least 30 days of respite care per year, delivered as in-home respite (a paid worker comes to the home), Community Living Center or VA-contracted nursing facility respite (a short inpatient stay), or Adult Day Health Care respite.
 Call your VA Caregiver Support Coordinator or the VA Caregiver Support Line at 1-855-260-3274 for current copay information.

 Lifespan Respite Care